 Strategy Example Benefits to the student Linking informal and formal mathematics When introducing the concept of division, the teacher gives students a familiar, real-life problem to work on: Akilah has 6 mangoes.
 She and her two sisters want to share them equally.
 How many mangoes does each sister get?
+After teaching the concept of division, the teacher asks students to apply their knowledge to solve complex problems, such as: There are 80 watermelons that need to be packed into boxes that hold 10 watermelons each.
+How many boxes do you need?
 Helps students bridge math they learn outside of school with the knowledge they learn inside of school Linking informal and formal math provides students with a deeper understanding of math Knowledge from out of school is formalized and represented with symbols such as + and = Knowledge from school is given meaning through everyday application Discussing mathematics When discussing a problem, the teacher facilitates a discussion where multiple students share the strategies they used to arrive at the same solution.
 Students use explanation and justification to show why they think their solution is correct.
 The teacher uses questioning to ask students to explain why an incorrect solution is incorrect.
-Helps students learn to question their solution Helps students understand and clarify key concepts Contributes to developing new and deeper understanding Supports development of new strategies Holds students accountable for their own learning Using appropriate models and representations The teacher models for students two different ways of representing fractions and then asks them to practice using the models to compare fractions. $\downarrow \qquad \qquad$ Enables children to "see" abstract mathematical concepts Helps students reason concretely with mathematical ideas Provides meaning to abstract symbols Using knowledge of students and learning progressions to target instruction Students are working on using the standard algorithm to solve the problem 28 + 53 Many students think that the answer is 71, not 81.
+Helps students learn to question their solution Helps students understand and clarify key concepts Contributes to developing new and deeper understanding Supports development of new strategies Holds students accountable for their own learning Using appropriate models and representations The teacher models for students two different ways of representing fractions and then asks them to practice using the models to compare fractions.
+Enables children to "see" abstract mathematical concepts Helps students reason concretely with mathematical ideas Provides meaning to abstract symbols Using knowledge of students and learning progressions to target instruction Students are working on using the standard algorithm to solve the problem 28 + 53 Many students think that the answer is 71, not 81.
 The teacher realizes she needs to review the concept of place value before proceeding with the algorithm.
 Uses learning progressions to provide appropriate instruction Allows for reteaching of concepts and skills when needed Provides multiple opportunities and practice to build knowledge

 Formative assessment is another important high-impact instructional strategy, though it is not unique to mathematics.
-Embedding formative assessment into regular classroom practice, and linking it to the instructional strategies listed above, supports stronger student learning outcomes.43 Learning gains are greatest when information from assessments is used to modify instruction and to identify ways to provide support to students.44 Simple and reliable assessment tools that are linked to key skills and associated remediation or enrichment activities should be used by teachers on an ongoing basis.
+Embedding formative assessment into regular classroom practice, and linking it to the instructional strategies listed above, supports stronger student learning outcomes.
+Learning gains are greatest when information from assessments is used to modify instruction and to identify ways to provide support to students.
+Simple and reliable assessment tools that are linked to key skills and associated remediation or enrichment activities should be used by teachers on an ongoing basis.
 Teacher training efforts must integrate the use of ongoing formative assessment into training plans, including time to practice administering and reviewing them.
 Teachers will need to be supported in managing this complex task and given concrete guidance on how to integrate it into daily practice, particularly for larger class sizes.
 See the guide on Assessment Informed Instruction: Classroom Level for a more detailed discussion of formative assessment.